nesterone/vue-vega/README.md

 # vue-vega

-Provides an access to Vega Lite and Vega functionality for Vue.js ecosystem
+Vega Lite and Vega integration in Vue.js ecosystem

-## NOT FOR PRODUCTION USE YET
+## UNDER CONSTRUCTION

-It's still in development, API isn't stable, only after removing `beta` prefix from version that project would have stable API and set of features
+It's still in development, API isn't stable, only after removing `alpha` prefix from the version that project would have stable API

 ## Features & characteristics:

-* Vega-lite support from 2.0.0
+* Vega-lite support from 2.0.0 (not all props yet)
-* Dependencies on vega and vega-lite
-* Vue components as vega specs
-* `vega-lite` component to use in template
+* `vega-lite` component
+*  ~~map vega lite specs to vue components~~
 * +99% test coverage

 ## Install & basic usage